knoel99/Certifications/README.md

-# DAMA
+# Certifications
-Data Management Association
+Repository Used to link LinkedIn certificates